 Keep up with the latest data and most popular content.

 USAFacts is a not-for-profit, nonpartisan civic initiative making government data easy for all Americans to access and understand.
-Learn more about USAFacts and its principles here.
+Learn more about USAFacts and our principles here.

-We’re here to provide free access to government data for everyone; no paywalls needed.
+USAFacts is here to provide free access to government data for everyone.
+No paywalls, period.
 As long as USAFacts exists, it will be free.

-USAFacts is privately funded by Steve and Connie Ballmer.
-We do not accept contributions from external donors in any form (no donations, grants, etc.).
-We’re completely nonpartisan and don’t answer to a board.
-We do not receive tax exemption under revenue tax laws and we are not a 501(c)(3) organization.
-USAFacts is a separate legal entity from the Ballmer Group philanthropy.
+USAFacts is privately funded by Steve Ballmer and does not accept any contributions from external donors whatsoever.
+We’re nonpartisan and don’t answer to a board.
+We do not receive a tax exemption under revenue tax laws and we’re not a 501(c)(3) organization.
+We do not accept advertising dollars of any kind.

-We do not make grants and we do not advocate for any views of Steve or Connie Ballmer except for one: that facts matter and public data should be available and understandable.
+USAFacts does not make grants and doesn’t advocate for any views of Steve or Connie Ballmer except for one: that facts matter and public data should be widely available and understandable.

 We do not provide data for countries other than the United States.

-Figures can vary between agencies depending on how they collect data or classify certain financial assets.
+Figures can vary between agencies, depending on how they collect data or classify certain financial assets.
 Multiple agencies collect and publish financial data for the US government, including the Department of the Treasury, Federal Reserve, and Office of Management and Budget.
-Figures can vary between agencies depending on how they collect data or classify certain financial assets.
 For instance, the Federal Reserve and the Treasury Department treat Social Security and pension obligations quite differently.

-We allow the option to adjust financial data for inflation on our website, and generally adjust for the effects of inflation in our reports, with a few exceptions.
+USAFacts gives readers the option to adjust financial data for inflation on our site.
+We generally adjust for the effects of inflation in our reports, with a few exceptions.

-USAFacts is working to build a public API (Application Programming Interface) to allow other websites to interact with our data.
-A release date for this product has not been set.
+USAFacts is working to build a public API (Application Programming Interface) to allow other websites to interact with data but has not set a release date.